Blog

 Be visible where group planners search (e.g., GDS, niche OTAs, associations).
 SMERFs aren’t used to corporate travel planning.
 They’re often volunteers juggling multiple responsibilities, so clarity and support go a long way.
 Train staff to handle group dynamics and logistics.

 Promote your group capabilities on your website.
 Offer templated quotes, downloadable info sheets, and a named contact person.
-And keep in mind: these bookings often land in shoulder seasons – helping you pace occupancy and keep ADR healthy when demand is softer.

 Read more: What does SMERF mean for hotels